John Partridge (actor): Professional career

+On Friday, 01 May 2026, Partridge appeared as a contestant on BBC’s Celebrity Bridge of Lies, where he competed to win money for the charity Acting for Others.

 Personal life

 Partridge is openly gay.
-He has been in a civil partnership with Jon Tsouras, an actor, since September 2011.
+He has been in a civil partnership since September 2011.

 Partridge's mother suffered from Alzheimer's disease.
 In August 2014, he revealed he had lost four stone since 2012 due to the stress of seeing his mother develop the disease.
 Partridge has also cited this as the reason why he will not be returning to EastEnders, although he has briefly returned to EastEnders for two episodes in May 2014 and for a week for the show's anniversary celebrations in February 2015.
 He also made a brief return in summer 2016.

 In March 2018, Partridge revealed that he had testicular cancer back in 2004.
 He had kept the diagnosis secret due to fears of losing work, revealing it only to encourage men to screen and test for prostate and testicular cancer.

 He enjoys the music of Vera Lynn and 50 Cent.